smouheb/P6/README.md

 php bin/console doctrine:schema:update --force (or use --dump-sql instead of "--force" to double check the sql statement before loading anything... better safer than sorry :)) )

-the to load the data by usinge the following command: php ./bin/console App:Dataload
+And finally to load the data by usinge the following command: php ./bin/console App:Dataload

 And you are good to go!